brantchyoga/pets-to-find/README.md

 - Better homepage images, current images are basically place holders.
 - Using the offset data with the user so as to show more than 20 pets per search parameters
 - Improving functionality to deal with errors having to do with bad user input on the api side and improper search inputs on my end.
+- Add functionality to deal with shelter ads looking for volunteers.

 ## Licensing
 Copyright of Brantchyoga.
 All rights reserved.
 This site is free for anyone to sign up and use.